Five-card majors: To play five-card majors

 In this case, a 1 bid may also be on three cards, to cope with a 4-4-3-2 shape.
 This method is used in Standard American bidding.
 The alternative is for 1 to promise at least four cards, in which case the 1 opening may have to be made on a two-card suit.

 There is strong pressure upon responder to bid a four-card major even after an intervening bid, or to show it indirectly by a negative double.
 In some methods, 1 - (1NT) - 2 as first response may promise only four hearts.
 Opening bidder will not raise the 2 bid with only three hearts.

 Most bidding systems use five-card majors in conjunction with a strong no-trump.
 However, it is also possible to play it with a weak no-trump, as practiced by some club and tournament players in the United Kingdom.
+The most common strong no-trump opening range is 15-17 points, giving a risk that a 1 or 1 bid on 2 or 3 cards with 18-19 points could be passed out; an option would be to agree to open a 4 card major on these specific hands only, and rebid in NT.